-A breakout space is proposed to the level 1 tenancy to the north (FFL4.00).
-This will be an outdoor space with seating and tree planting which will serve as an accessible outdoor gathering space and facilitate entry into the retail centre from the foreshore pathway at the lower level.
+A breakout space (south of the 30m vegetated riparian buffer) is proposed to the level 1 tenancy to the north (FFL4.00).
+This will be an outdoor space with seating and tree planting which will serve as an accessible outdoor gathering space and facilitate entry into the retail centre from the foreshore boardwalk at the lower level.